-- 99324 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these 3 key components: - a problem focused history, - a problem focused examination, and - medical decision making that is straightforward.
+- 99324 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: - a problem focused history, - a problem focused examination, and - medical decision making that is straightforward.

 Usually, the presenting problem(s) are of low severity.
-Physicians typically spend 20 minutes with the patient and/or family or caregiver.
+Practitioners typically spend 20 minutes with the patient and/or family or caregiver.

-- 99325 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these 3 key components: - an expanded problem focused history, - an expanded problem focused examination, and - medical decision making of low complexity.
+- 99325 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: - an expanded problem focused history, - an expanded problem focused examination, and - medical decision making of low complexity.

 Usually, the presenting problem(s) are of moderate severity.
-Physicians typically spend 30 minutes with the patient and/or family or caregiver.
+Practitioners typically spend 30 minutes with the patient and/or family or caregiver.

-- 99326 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these 3 key components: - a detailed history, - a detailed examination, and - medical decision making of moderate complexity.
+- 99326 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: - a detailed history, - a detailed examination, and - medical decision making of moderate complexity.

 Usually, the presenting problem(s) are of moderate to high complexity.
-Physicians typically spend 45 minutes with the patient and/or family or caregiver.
+Practitioners typically spend 45 minutes with the patient and/or family or caregiver.

-- 99327 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these 3 key components: - a comprehensive history, - a comprehensive examination, and - medical decision making of moderate complexity.
+- 99327 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: - a comprehensive history, - a comprehensive examination, and - medical decision making of moderate complexity.

 Usually, the presenting problem(s) are of moderate to high severity.
-Physicians typically spend 60 minutes with the patient and/or family or caregiver.
+Practitioners typically spend 60 minutes with the patient and/or family or caregiver.

-- 99328 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these 3 key components: - a comprehensive history, - a comprehensive examination, and - medical decision making of high complexity.
+99328 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components:

+- a comprehensive history,

+- a comprehensive examination, and

+- · medical decision making of high complexity.

 Usually, the patient is unstable or has developed a significant new problem requiring immediate physician attention.
-Physicians typically spend 75 minutes with the patient and/or family or caregiver.
+Practitioners typically spend 75 minutes with the patient and/or family or caregiver.

-- 99334 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components: - a problem focused interval history, - a problem focused examination, and/or - medical decision making that is straightforward.
+99334 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components:

+- a problem focused interval history,

+- a problem focused examination, and/or

+- medical decision making that is straightforward.

 Usually, the presenting problem(s) are self-limited or minor.
+Practitioners typically spend 15 minutes with the patient and/or family or caregiver.

-- 99335 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components: - an expanded problem focused interval history, - an expanded problem focused examination, and/or - medical decision making of low complexity.
+99335 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components:

+- an expanded problem focused interval history, - an expanded problem focused examination, and/or - medical decision making of low complexity.

 Usually, the presenting problem(s) are of low to moderate severity.
+Practitioners typically spend 25 minutes with the patient and/or family or caregiver.

-- 99336 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components: - a detailed interval history, - a detailed examination, and/or - medical decision making of moderate complexity.
+99336 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components:

+- a detailed interval history,

+- a detailed examination, and/or

+- medical decision making of moderate complexity.

 Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 40 minutes with the patient and/or family or caregiver.

-- 99337 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least 2 of these 3 key components: - a comprehensive interval history, - a comprehensive examination, and - medical decision making of moderate to high complexity.
+99337 Domiciliary or rest home visit for the evaluation and management of an established patient, which requires at least two of these three key components:

+- a comprehensive interval history,

+- a comprehensive examination, and

+- medical decision making of moderate to high complexity.

 Usually, the presenting problem(s) are of moderate to high severity.
 The patient may be unstable or may have developed a significant new problem requiring immediate physician attention.
+Practitioners typically spend 60 minutes with the patient and/or family or caregiver.